dmrickey/fvtt-ckl-roll-bonuses/README.md

   - The spell's `name` is the key.
 If you have multiple versions of the same spell in your spellbook and want this to work with all of them, then pick the `name` that is in both items.
     - e.g. If you have two differnt spells in your spellbook that are the same spell, but one is different because it has metamagic details pre-defined in it, `Fireball` and `Maximized Fireball`, then choose `Fireball` and it will apply to both spells
   - If `Spell Specialization` is accidentally applying to an extra spell because it includes the chosen spell's name, then you can add exclusionary rules, too.
 Add the dictionary flag `spell-specialization-exclusions` and add in any extra parts of other spell names that should be excluded - each separate term split by a `;`.
+    - This is a manual process - you have to edit the dictionary flag directly, there's no special input that will show up for this.
     - e.g. You have chosen the spell `Alarm`, but also have other spells `Selective Alarm` and `Escape Alarm`.
 By default those other two will also be specialized.
 But you can add the exclusion flag with the value `Selective; Escape` and those will now be excluded.

 </details>